Top 25 stories that helped propel RCNS beyond 6 million views in first 30 months

 Tapping directly into an already available and wildly popular resource, much of RCNS’s local news coverage, including photographs, interviews and first-hand descriptions come directly from social media news groups and those pages’ hundreds of thousands of followers.

-Always with expressed permission to use by those who take and share the videos and photographs, Facebook groups such as What Is Going On In Riverside County? with more than 134,000 members, Temecula Talk with more than 60,000 members and Hemet Valley Incidents with nearly 50,000 members, often provide the first hint of a potential or pending big story.
+Always with expressed permission to use by those who take and share the videos and photographs, Facebook groups such as What Is Going On In Riverside County? with more than 134,000 members, Temecula Talk with more than 60,000 members, and Moreno Valley Matters and Hemet Valley Incidents with nearly 50,000 members each, often provide the first hint of a potential or pending big story.

 In some communities, such as the San Jacinto Valley – with nearly two dozen social media based news groups – first hand accounts of active incidents often begin flowing in – in real time – almost immediately; with photographs, videos, details, descriptions and first-hand accounts flooding in within minutes.
 Needless to say, with such a wealth of readily available material, I cover a LOT of Hemet and San Jacinto based stories.